samih93/Todo-Tasks-with-Alert/README.md

-# Todo Event Or Tasks with local notification for each Event
+# Todo Events Or Tasks with local notification for each Event